grosser/vendorer/Readme.md

-Keep your vendor files up to date.
+Vendorer keeps your vendor files up to date.

  - simple
  - updateable